by Cheryl Moreo

 From there, I have written or charted dozens of knitting patterns, though I have released only about 13 of them so far.
 I am a firm believer in testing my designs myself and then having others test them for me before I release them on Ravelry and LoveCrafts.

 How long does it take to put together a pattern, and what goes into it?

 The time it takes to put together a pattern can be anywhere from a few days to a few weeks to even a few months.
-Most of my designs are hats and have only taken a couple of weeks from start to finish.
-However, I have a shawl pattern that I have been working on for months and still have a lot more work to do on it.
-When I start a design, it is because I have found inspiration somewhere, whether it be from a pattern I have recently knitted and liked a particular knit stitch, to seeing a design someone is wearing and falling for it.
-Some patterns like my Little Sister’s Braids collection, the inspiration comes from the story behind the design.
+Most of my designs are hats, and I have only taken a couple of weeks from start to finish.
+However, I have a shawl pattern that I have been working on for months, and I still have much more work.
+When I start a design, it is because I have found inspiration somewhere, whether it be from a pattern I have recently knitted and liked a particular knit stitch or seeing a design someone is wearing and falling for it.
+For some patterns, like my Little Sister’s Braids collection, the inspiration comes from the story behind the design.
 Once I have a clear idea in my mind of what I want the design to look like, I attempt to draw it out or graph it out in little sketches, then I grab the needles and yarn and start knitting.
 I write the pattern as I am knitting the prototype.
-I have filled pages and pages of notebooks with notes and jots and scribbles, which I then have to decipher in the end to type up the pattern on the computer or iPad.
+I have filled pages and pages of notebooks with notes, jots, and scribbles, which I then have to decipher in the end to type up the pattern on the computer or iPad.
 From there, I photograph the prototypes to add to the pattern.
 Then, I start looking for test knitters to test the pattern for accuracy and grammatical errors.
-Once the testing phase is complete, I adjust the pattern as needed and then determine when I will release it.
+Once the testing phase is complete, I adjust the pattern as needed and determine when to release it.
 I’m a very impatient person, so I go right into uploading the pattern to Ravelry.